vighneshiyer/research-notes/multi-level-sim/tasks.md

 - [ ] Add detailed warmup argument
 - [ ] Build an error model that models the function of the distance of a interval from its representative centroid and the IPC error
 - [ ] Take multiple checkpoints per cluster centroid and evaluate their variance + incorporate into error model
-- [ ] Instead of using IntervalTree directly, expose as an interface
-  - Create a custom data structure with an alternative implementation that's much faster for exclusive queries
-  - Make the constructor take a list of ranges with ids, the structure should be immutable
-  - Construct a balanced BST
-  - Implement a custom LRU cache based on lookups based on the *range* of the leaf element rather than input PC
 - [ ] Rerunning spike to capture checkpoints is too wasteful
   - Spike should preemptively take snapshots and we should reload from those snapshots when possible and advance minimal time
   - Our existing technique won't scale for larger programs